Continuous deployment and dynamic web directory

 If your applications are finicky about file permissions, it may be necessary to change the user identity used by the runner.

-For freedomnia, we use a static CMS, jekyll, which builds the static site.
+For freedomnia, we use to use a static CMS, jekyll, which use to build the static site.
 Once deployed, apache only needs read access and since the runner creates the directories in 775 and the files in664, this is more than enough and we didn’t have to do anything to this server. !!
 On the other hand, for the arsouyes site, we use grav which needs certain directories to be “its” property (in fact, that of www-data) for its cache and other peculiarities.
 Rather than giving the runner sudo rights to change the owner of the files it creates, we can also make it work directly as www-data.

 If you want the runner to use another identity, you have to uninstall the service and then reinstall it with new parameters, for that, you can adapt the following two commands (here, we configure with the user www-data):